Sense and Sensibility

 Book design by Rebecca Fofonoff

 While Austen’s work has been in print for centuries, recent editions have been targeted at a relatively narrow readership: Austen aficionados prepared for academic, annotated editions, and historical romance fans hungry for the frills and courtship tales of the Regency era.
-I thought I might attempt to repackage the text to appeal to readers of contemporary fiction, and historical and cultural nonfiction, readers who might not have considered Austen “for them”.
+I attempted to repackage the text to appeal to readers of contemporary fiction, along with historical nonfiction, encompassing readers who might not have considered Austen for them.

-For the cover I tried to incorporate period artwork in a more contemporary context, to position the well-known novel as a bit unfamiliar.
-The design I landed on features miniature eye portraits, later known as “lovers’ eyes”, which became a popular token exchanged between courting couples in the late 17th century.
-Used on the cover, the eye portraits have the potential to beckon and intrigue readers, perhaps even make them a little uncomfortable, while hinting at the relentless gaze of society watching the novel’s heroines.
+For the cover I tried to position the well-known novel as unfamiliar by placing period artwork in a contemporary context.
+The design I landed on features miniature eye portraits, later known as “lovers’ eyes” which became a popular token exchanged between courting couples in late 18th century society.
+Used on the cover, the eye portraits have the potential to beckon and intrigue readers, perhaps even make them uncomfortable, while hinting at the relentless gaze of society watching the novel’s heroines.

 Original Publication Date